Understanding Pine Flooring

 Several species of pine trees can be used for flooring.
 They can vary in color, style and hardness.

 For people who want wide planks, eastern white pine is a popular choice and has been for many years.
 In the northeast, many old buildings feature eastern white pine floors that have been in place since colonial times.

 White pine boards are usually light in color and feature smooth, tight grain patterns.
 This material is known for having small knots, but you may be able to find varieties with hardly any knots.

 This type of pine is softer than some other varieties, but refinishing can keep it looking beautiful for years to come.

-For a harder, more durable pine wood floor, try heart pine.
+For a harder, more durable wood floor, try heart pine.
 This term refers to the heartwood of the longleaf pine, a type of southern yellow pine.

 Heart pine is available in warm shades like yellow, gold and butterscotch brown.
 It’s known for its distinctive grain pattern, which often features a flame-like shape.
 Vertical-grain heart pine is available as well.